You are here

 Information on how to supply a therapeutic good and how to get started.
 Find out how to confirm your product is a therapeutic good, how it's regulated and if it needs to be entered in the Australian Register of Therapeutic Goods (ARTG).

 Therapeutic goods can be very beneficial, but to be effective they must modify the way the body works.
 This means there are risks, as well as benefits, associated with their use.
 Because of these risks, these products must be regulated in order to protect public health.

-Therapeutic goods must be entered in the Australian Register of Therapeutic Goods(ARTG) before they can be lawfully supplied in or exported from Australia, unless exempt from being entered in the ARTG, or otherwise authorised by the TGA.
+Therapeutic goods must be entered in the Australian Register of Therapeutic Goods(ARTG) before they can be lawfully supplied in, imported into, or exported from Australia, unless exempt from being entered in the ARTG, or otherwise authorised by the TGA.

-The steps below may assist you to make the initial decision about supplying a therapeutic good, and how to get started.
+The steps below may assist you to make the initial decision about supplying a therapeutic good and how to get started.

 Confirm the regulatory status

 - Confirm if the goods you intend to supply are therapeutic goods

 - Some goods may be classed as food or a cosmetic in which case they are regulated under other legislation

 - Some goods are declared not to be therapeutic goods (excluded goods) under the Therapeutic Goods Act 1989 (the Act)